top of page

 1. Right Kua Popped Out

 • What it is: Instead of the right hip crease (kua) folding and sinking to set the non-loaded leg, the right hip joint slides outward and upward.
 The thigh drifts off the structural line, and the inner line of the leg (the Dang) slackens.
-The right knee often tracks slightly outside the line of the foot, creating shear force on the joint.

 • Why it matters: Keeping the kua folded and "sunk" is what anchors the stretch.
 By popping the kua out, you unhook the tension from the pelvic floor, bypassing the requirement for the Dang to open entirely.